 Who would have thought that you could build a chicken coop within an hour?
 Yes, you got it right!
-This is how to build a chicken coop.
+Now let’s see how to build a chicken coop.

 Interestingly, you like this idea as you may want to raise your backyard chicken.
 Building an inexpensive coop is an easy-peasy activity, but raising the chicken needs a full-time commitment.
 They, too, are living things.
 They need to be sheltered and fed, to thrive and multiply.